jp/ambari/README.md

 ------------
 Supports all OS distributions and versions supported by Ambari.

-- RHEL, CentOS, and Oracle Linux 5
-- RHEL, CentOS, and Oracle Linux 6
+- RHEL, CentOS, and Oracle Linux 5, 6, and 7.
 - Suse 11
-- Ubuntu 12.04
+- Ubuntu 12 and 14.
+- Debian 7

 Usage
 -----